apache/submarine/submarine-workbench/workbench-web-ng/README.md

 If you want to add end-to-end test cases, please click [here](./e2e/README.md) for reference.

+## Formatting the code
+There are two ways to format the code.

+1. Install node/npm **globally** to enable husky.
+If you commit the code, it will trigger pre-commit hook and auto-format your code.
+2. If you do not install node/npm globally, it will not trigger pre-commit hook.
+However, you can run `npm autoformat` to format your code manually.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).